 Standard Business Sponsors who fail to meet their sponsorship obligations could find information regarding their breach published by the Minister.
 The Enhanced Integrity Act 2018 has received Royal Assent.
 Meaning the legislation will come into effect on the day of proclamation or on the day following 6 months from the day of Royal Assent, which would be 1 March 2019.
-If this causes you any concern, speak to our visa specialist and Migration Agent in Perth, Sydney, Melbourne or Brisbane to discuss your sponsorship application.
+If this causes you any concern, speak to our Migration Agent in Perth, Sydney or Melbourne to discuss your sponsorship application.

 This Act contains parts which amends the Migration Act 1958.